teahibiscus/Harvest-Forest/README.md

 # The Tree of Gardener Toucan
+You wood not be-leaf the trouble Toucan goes through just to retire comfortably.

 ### Genre: Farming, RPG
+### Audience and Venue:
+The audience for this game will be for 8 year olds and older, aiming for an ESRB rating of E. The game will be available on Windows, Mac, and Linux operating systems.
 ## Basic Premise:
 Gardener Toucan is just trying to keep the farm going like it used to, but more and more difficulties are coming his way.
 Can you save the farm before the entire Tree Town falls apart?
-You wood not be-leaf the trouble Toucan goes through just to retire comfortably.

 ## Features:
-- Pixelated, art style
+- Cute pixelated art style
 - Large, engaging world to explore
-- Talks about the environment and its effects
-- Optional storyline for those who want to farm
-- Huge inventory
-- So many other animals to communicate too
+- Diverse assortment of interesting characters
 - Hundreds of different tasks to complete

 ## Gameplay: